Institute’s Taxonomy Plan

 Learning outcomes can be classified using Bloom’s Taxonomy (below), which categorizes student performance into six cognitive levels, organized from basic (“Knowledge“) to complex (“Synthesis“).
 You can match active verbs to each cognitive level as you write your student learning outcomes.

 Of course, the cognitive levels you choose will depend on which students you intend to focus on in your assessment.
 Calibrate the level of learning to the student group.
-Third-year students will likely be at the first level (knowledge) whereas finishing graduate students should be able to perform at the highest levels (evaluation and synthesis).
+Third-year students will likely be at the first level (knowledge), whereas finishing graduate students should be able to perform at the highest levels (evaluation and synthesis).

 Recommendations for writing learning outcomes:

 Be selective: propose a few learning outcomes for assessment.
 Don’t try to capture the whole of students’ learning experience.
 Rather, focus on learning outcomes that you and your colleagues consider to be worthwhile.
-If you’re going to take the time to conduct a systematic assessment and follow-up on the results, then focus it on an aspect of learning that is fundamentally important to your students’ success as growing scholars or that addresses an aspect of learning that you feel needs attention and you want to explore.
+If you’re going to take the time to conduct a systematic assessment and follow-up on the results, then focus it on an aspect of learning that is fundamentally important to your students’ success as growing scholars or that addresses an aspect of learning that you feel needs specific attention and that you want to explore.
 In other words, view assessment as a tool that you can use to inform discussion about your program.
 You begin to use assessment as a tool when you explicitly select which student learning outcomes to focus on.

 Word your outcomes to reflect your specific purpose.
 Select your target students and calibrate the wording to your expectations for their learning.
 Use active words, and select words that reflect the level of knowledge or skill that you want to assess.
 This may seem obvious, but misinterpretations do arise, and you will appreciate your careful choice of words when you begin your assessments.